Pynenc models every task invocation as a finite-state machine. The file

 This is not free.

-sets, ownership rules, and tests around invalid state changes.
-There is also
+status, transition sets, ownership rules, and tests around invalid state

-more terminology for users to learn.
-The first time somebody sees
+changes.
+There is also more terminology for users to learn.
+The first time

-and another service noticed.
+a runner died and another service noticed.

 The benefit is specific: the correctness of the task lifecycle does not depend on every backend exposing the same primitives.
 The framework has one source of truth for transitions, and the documentation diagram is generated from that source.